jianhao2016/SimiC/README.md

 python setup.py install
 ```

-After the python package is install, in order to use the R API for SimiC, you need to install R package `reticulate`.
+After the python package is installed, you need to install R package `reticulate` in order to use the R API for SimiC.

 ## Running the code in Python
 To run SimiC with Single-cell RNA-seq of a small test example, go to folder `exmaple`.
 The test data provided here is a subsample of the hepatocypte dataset we used in [our paper](https://www.biorxiv.org/content/10.1101/2020.04.03.023002v1).
 The test data contains 500 cells from 3 different states.